xamarin/xamarin-macios/ISSUE_TEMPLATE.md

 <--
 Please fill in the *entire* template below.

 The template is designed to avoid unnecessary delays to confirm and fix reported issues.
-Issues with missing information generally ends up with a `need-info` label and take significally more time to fix.
-Please help us to help you!
+Issues with missing information generally end up with a `need-info` label and take significally more time to fix.
+Please help us help you!

 For more information see https://github.com/xamarin/xamarin-macios/wiki/Submitting-Bugs-&-Suggestions For support requests use https://www.xamarin.com/support